0xAX/linux-insides/Booting/linux-bootstrap-2.md

 }
 ```

-The `check_cpu` function checks the CPU's flags, the presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) in the case of x86_64(64-bit) CPU, checks the processor's vendor and makes preparations for certain vendors like turning off SSE+SSE2 for AMD if they are missing, etc.
+The `check_cpu` function checks the CPU's flags, the presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) in the case of x86_64(64-bit) CPU, checks the processor's vendor and makes preparations for certain vendors like turning on SSE+SSE2 for AMD if they are missing, etc.

 at the next step, we may see a call to the `set_bios_mode` function after setup code found that a CPU is suitable.
 As we may see, this function is implemented only for the `x86_64` mode: